ExplAInability-TASSEL/ExplAInability-P5A/README.md

     ```
 3. Run the notebooks to train and test the model
 4. Run the map
-5. If you want to use the map with your own data, you can use the `index.html` and `segment_lat_long.json` file as a template.
+5. Open the 'index.html' file to explore the interactive map.
+Feel free to use 'segment_lat_long.json' as a template for incorporating your own data.

 <!-- Performance -->
 ## Model performance